 The valuation of shares in affiliated companies and other equity investments under commercial law is based on the lower of acquisition cost and fair value.
 The fair values are determined as the present values of the expected future cash flows, which result from the planning calculations prepared by the executive directors, using discounted cash flow models.
-Expectations about the future market development and assumptions about the development of macroeconomic influencing factors as well as the expected effects of the ongoing corona crisis on the business activities of the affiliated companies and the companies in which an investment is held are also taken into account.
+Expectations about the future market development and assumptions about the development of macroeconomic influencing factors are also taken into account.
 The discounting takes place using the individually determined capital costs of the respective company to be valued.
-On the basis of the valuations carried out and other documentation, there was no need for impairment for the financial year.
+On the basis of the valuations carried out and other documentation, there was need for impairment for the financial year in a total amount of EUR 149.1 million.

 The results of these valuations depend on how the executive directors estimate future cash flows, as well as the discount rates and growth rates used in each case.
-The valuation is therefore subject to corresponding uncertainties, also because of the effects of the Corona crisis.
+The valuation is therefore subject to corresponding uncertainties.
 Against this background, and due to the high complexity of the valuation of fixed assets and the significance for the assets, liabilities and financial performance of Fraport AG, these matters were of particular significance in the context of our audit.